 - Why is it important to know the degrees of different emotions?

-As you discuss the activity, point out that there are small emotions and big emotions, and different situations will cause us to feel these different degrees of emotions.
-Being specific about how we feel using the right terms helps others better understand how we’re feeling and how to help us.
+After students complete the worksheet, point out that there are small emotions and big emotions, and different situations will cause us to feel these different degrees of emotions.
+Being specific about how we feel and using the right terms helps others better understand how we’re feeling and how to help us.